|This is what's left of the ore hopper. To its right is a wooden headframe above a 200 foot deep shaft.|

 |A look inside the incline tunnel.
 This mine used to have a gate at the portal, but I found no sign of it.|

 The first time I visited the Don Mine site it was raining, hard.
 This made photography nearly impossible and exploration of the lower tunnel risky.
 Entering these mines on rainy days is not a good idea.
 When the ground above is saturated with water the risk of cave-ins increases greatly.
 Four years later I came back to shoot better photos.
 I was amazed to see that the shaft was still as poorly protected as it originally was, in fact worse.
 On this visit I walked for about half a mile beyond the mine on an old road which led me to another mine, which I have yet to identify.
 You can see a few photos of this unidentified mine site at the bottom of this page, under additional photos.
-There are four backfilled mines and a massive pile of support beams that were apparently removed from them.
+There are three backfilled mines, one open adit and a massive pile of support beams that were apparently removed from them.
 If I am able to identify the other mine site I will add a write-up to this page.

 |Looking out from the bottom.
 This tunnel is full of tumbleweeds, old wood and a few random bones.|

 During the period of greatest activity in the late 1800's, the Don Mine was owned by Henry T. Gage, the 20th Governor of California.
 He also owned the Red Rover, the Emma, the Puritan and the wildly successful New York Mine, which alone produced $1.5 million from 1895-97.
 An interesting side note; Henry Gage, who governed from 1899-1903 proposed moving the state capital from Sacramento to Acton, in close proximity to the mines he owned.
 But that plan never panned out.